Anopheles larvae below water surface

 The duration from egg to adult varies considerably among species and is strongly influenced by ambient temperature.
 Mosquitoes can develop from egg to adult in as little as five days, but it can take 10–14 days in tropical conditions.

 Like all mosquitoes, adult Anopheles species have slender bodies with three sections: head, thorax and abdomen.

 The head is specialized for acquiring sensory information and for feeding.
 It contains the eyes and a pair of long, many-segmented antennae.
-The antennae are important for detecting host odors, as well as odors of breeding sites where females lay eggs.
-The head also has an elongated, forward-projecting proboscis used for feeding, and two maxillary palps.
+The antennae are important for detecting host odours, as well as odours of breeding sites where females lay eggs.
+The head also has an elongated, forward-projecting proboscis used for feeding and two maxillary palps.
 These palps also carry the receptors for carbon dioxide, a major attractant for the location of the mosquito’s host.

 The thorax is specialized for locomotion.
 Three pairs of legs and a pair of wings are attached to the thorax.

 The abdomen is specialized for food digestion and egg development.
 This segmented body part expands considerably when a female takes a blood meal.
 The blood is digested over time, serving as a source of protein for the production of eggs, which gradually fill the abdomen.